jingwenyangwz/GestureClassification_BayesianNetworks/README.md

 The skeleton definition, i.e. the connections between these points, are specified at the beginning of the python notebook given.
 ![figure 1](1.png)

+The assignment is going to implement classification with two Bayesian models.
+They will be trained in order to classify the different body positions.
+The first model is Naive Bayes, that considers only dependencies from the class variable to the other random variables.
+In the second model, more elaborated dependencies between the positions of the different parts of the body will also be considered.

+Please read the task.pdf for more details.